June 11-15, 2018

 Luke Lords, Musical Theater

 Luke Lords is honored to be a part of the faculty for the CSI Music Fest.
 He has been seen as Dwight in the off-Broadway musical Elevator Music.
-Other favorite New York Theatre credits include Jamie (The Last Five Years), Doc (The Most Happy Fella), and Billy Van Cleve (Sweet Smell of Success).
-Luke received his master's degree from New York University in musical theatre performance.
-He also received a bachelor's degree from Brigham Young University - Idaho in choral conducting.
-Luke currently works as a vocal coach/musical director in the Boise area. www.lukelords.com
+Other favorite NYC theatre credits include Jamie (The Last Five Years), Doc (The Most Happy Fella), and Billy Van Cleve (Sweet Smell of Success).
+Luke received his master's degree from NYU in musical theatre performance and a bachelor's degree from BYU - Idaho in choral conducting.
+Luke currently works as a vocal coach/musical director in the Boise area.

 Barbara Mix, Handbells, Organ

-Graduate of University of Wyoming in Piano Performance and Music Education, K-12.
-Currently has music studio teaching piano, church organ, and three handchime choirs for homeschooled youth.
+Barbara is a graduate of University of Wyoming in Piano Performance and Music Education, K-12.
+She currently has a music studio teaching piano, church organ, and three handchime choirs for homeschooled youth.
 She is the organist, pianist, choir accompanist, and handbell director at First Presbyterian Church of Twin Falls.

 David Taylor, Percussion

 Dr. David Taylor is the Coordinator of Percussion Studies at BYU-Idaho.
 He is the founder of BYUIdaho's "RixStix Percussion Group," comprised of various percussion-centered performing ensembles, including chamber percussion groups, drum circles, mallet ensembles, electronic ensembles, novelty works and a handbell choir.
-His primary responsibility is overseeing the percussion program including the RixStix Percussion Group and teaching percussion Pedagogy and Methods courses as well as music technology, music theory, and music history, and musicianship.
 He is the author of "Basic Theory: An Interactive Introduction to the Fundamentals of Music," an online course for prospective music majors and others desiring to learn more about fundamental music theory concepts.
 Dr. Taylor is also a published composer of both original and arranged works for percussion ensemble, chamber groups, and a variety of choral groups.

-For more information or to obtain a registration form, stop by the CSI Fine Arts Center, call Camille Barigar at (208)732-6288, or call Chenele Dixon at 420-3232.
+For more information or to obtain a registration form, stop by the CSI Fine Arts Center, call Camille Barigar at (208)732-6288, or call Susanna Terry at 421-1781.
 You can also email email@example.com or firstname.lastname@example.org.